 The recommended maximum length is eight bullet points, and for your most recent job you’ll want to find the sweet spot between six and eight bullet points.
 Older jobs can be shorter, but your most recent job should carry the most weight when demonstrating your career progression and increasing list of accomplishments.
 The exception to this is if your most recent job is new or temp work with short tenure.

-If you’re still searching for help with narrowing down your work history, review our accountant CV sample for a few ideas, or try out our CV and resume builder.
+If you’re still searching for help with narrowing down your work history, review our accountant CV sample for a few ideas, or try out our CV builder.
 Our industry-specific text examples will guide you in optimizing and trimming your employment history to the perfect length.

 Schools belong in the education section, at the very bottom of your CV, contrary to older formats that listed the education first.
 Employers now want to see your professional qualifications and work history first, education last.
 List the names of any degrees or certifications, your completion date, and the name of the school, agency, or institution.